Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 San Francisco Itinerary (3 Perfect Days, Planned by a Local)

-Three days in San Francisco may not seem like much time, but I promise you — follow this San Francisco itinerary and you’ll see more of the city than you may have thought possible.
+Three days in San Francisco may not seem like much time, but follow this SF itinerary and you’ll see more of the city than you may have thought possible.

-I’m a San Francisco local who has lived in the Bay Area my whole life, and I’ve had plenty of practice curating plans for friends and family who visit San Francisco.
+I’m a San Francisco local who has lived in the Bay Area my whole life.
+I’ve had plenty of practice curating plans for my visiting friends and family.

-I’ve created the perfect San Francisco itinerary that hits all the must-see attractions.
-Plus, I’ve even included some local hidden gems that other San Francisco travel guides won’t tell you about.
+I’ve created an itinerary that hits all the must-see SF attractions — but it also includes some local hidden gems that other travel guides won’t tell you about.

-While the itinerary is built around 3 days in SF, I’ll also talk about how you can extend it to a 4 or 5 day itinerary for San Francisco.
+While the itinerary is built around 3 days in San Francisco, I’ll also talk about how you can extend it to a 4 or 5-day itinerary, with some awesome day trips included.
 Let’s get planning!

 3 Day San Francisco Itinerary